ZainAjam/Android-Package-Manager/readme.txt

+Android Package Manager built for linux to:
+* View packages on adb connected devices
+* Allows adb connections through USB or WiFi
+* Enable and disable packages on android devices at bulk or individually

 To effectively use this package manager, ensure the following has been done:

 1. Enable developer options on your device by tapping build number on your phone 7 times